Brigitte Poupart: Career

 In 2018, she appeared in the movie Les salopes ou le sucre naturel de la peau.
 She was nominated but ultimately lost the Canadian Screen Award for actress in a leading role for her work on the film.
 The same year, she was honoured by Association Femmes Monde à Paris and the Académie des lettres du Québec for her career.

 In 2022, she directed Jusqu’à ce qu’on meure for her company Transthéâtre in Montreal.

+In 2025, both her narrative fiction film Where Souls Go (Où vont les âmes?) and her documentary film À travers tes yeux premiered at the Cinemania film festival.